 \paragraph{Interpretation} How can we interpret the above `Tinder' examples in the framework of the Aggregate EU mechanism (AEU)?
 If we assume that every participant in the AEU may be characterised with a fixed quantity describing the available or required amount of natural gas, this amount corresponds to the assumption that the participant in question is up only to one (or a fixed number of) date(s), independent of the potential number of matches.
 Overbidding in the AEU (that is, submitting bids with an overall quantity exceeding the available/required quantity) corresponds to the `swipe a lot to the right, and we'll see' strategy: participating with a quota exceeding the number of possible realised matches in which the participant may eventually be involved.
 In such a case, overmatching implies that the participant will drop the least preferred matches.

 Certain differences, however, limit the validity of this analogy.
-Delivery points (DPs) represent a third, intermediate party in the matching in the AEU.
-Consumers and suppliers have preferences over DPs (and not over each other) based on, for example, transfer costs and determine their bids based on these preferences.
+Delivery points (DPs) represent a third, intermediate party in the matching process within the AEU.
+Consumers and suppliers have preferences over DPs (and not over each other), based on, for example, transfer costs, and determine their bids accordingly.
 Multiple DPs may be interpreted as a `simultaneous presence' in multiple matching platforms, each with limited accessibility to participants (as not every DP is available for each participant).
 Furthermore, while items (individuals) in the Tinder example/marriage problem are indivisible, natural gas is a divisible good.

-For the AEU, only the matched but not the contracted quantities are reported, and therefore it is impossible to estimate the ratio of potential overbidding and dropped matches.
+For the AEU, only the matched but not the contracted quantities are reported, and therefore, it is impossible to estimate the ratio of potential overbidding and dropped matches.

 In the following, a simplified quantitative model is proposed, which allows the analysis of the phenomenon and the implications of overbidding in the AEU.
-With the use of this model we show that similar to the previously discussed `Tinder' examples, overbidding in the AEU has unpredictable implications, too, depending on the parameters of the actual scenario.
-In addition, we give some insights regarding the strategic aspects of the implied game and its equilibrium properties.
+With the use of this model, we show that similar to the previously discussed `Tinder' examples, overbidding in the AEU has unpredictable implications, too, depending on the parameters of the actual scenario.
+Additionally, we provide some insights into the strategic aspects of the implied game and its equilibrium properties.